Tilt-then-Blur or Blur-then-Tilt? Clarifying the Atmospheric Turbulence Model: Recommendations

 From a simulation point of view, the computational complexity of implementing $\calT\circ\calB$ and $\calB\circ\calT$ are identical if one chooses the Zernike-based multi-aperture model \cite{Chimitt_2020_OpEng}.
-Since $\calB\circ\calT$ is the correct model, the recommendation is that it should always be used instead of $\calT\circ\calB$.
+Since $\calB\circ\calT$ is \emph{the} correct model, there is no reason to go with an inferior model.

-As far as solving the inverse problem is concerned, however, the freedom is a lot bigger.
+When solving inverse problems, however, there is a bit more freedom.
 One can choose to recover $\calT$ first, or one can choose to recover $\calB$ first, or simultaneously.
 Speaking of the author's own experience, recovering $\calB$ is less recommended because it is spatially varying.
-Therefore, even though the correct forward model is $I(\vx) = \calB(\calT(J(\vx)))$ so that the proper inversion is $J(\vx) = \calT^{-1}(\calB^{-1}(I(\vx)))$, it might be easier to estimate $\calT$ first.
-In fact, many classical methods such as the lucky imaging techniques are based on compensating for $\calT$.
+Therefore, even though the correct forward model is $I(\vx) = \calB(\calT(J(\vx)))$ so that the proper inversion is $J(\vx) = \calT^{-1}(\calB^{-1}(I(\vx)))$, it is often easier to estimate $\calT$ first.
+The residue error is usually not a problem when deep neural networks are used \cite{Zhang_2022_arXiv, Mao_2022_ECCV}.

 In any case, the author hopes that the confusion between blur-then-tilt and tilt-then-blur is settled.